mattermost/docs/source/playbooks/work-with-tasks.rst

 Task inbox
 ----------

 In addition to the daily digest, you also have access to a task inbox.
-To view it, open Playbooks.
-In the header, select the message icon.
-In the RHS, every task assigned to you from every run that's in progress is listed into one view.
+To view it, open the playbooks tab.

+In the header, next to your profile photo, select the message icon.
+A list of every task assigned to you from every run that's in progress is displayed.
 You can check off, change due dates, and reassign tasks in this view.